oktadev/okta-blog/_source/_posts/2020-10-09-okta-spring-security-feature-flags.md

 ## Get Started with Okta

 OpenID Connect (OIDC) rides on top of OAuth 2.0 for a modern Single Sign-on, authentication and authorization standard.
 Okta provides these standards as a service.
 Don't know anything about these standards yet?
 Good news - You don't have to!
-By following some simple instructions to provision and Okta org and setup a hosted instance of OIDC, you can easily integrate a Spring Boot app with just configuration.
+By following some simple instructions to provision an Okta org and setup a hosted instance of OIDC, you can easily integrate a Spring Boot app with just configuration.
 Let's get started with 3 easy steps:

 > If you're interested in learning more about OIDC and OAuth 2.0, [here](https://developer.okta.com/blog/2017/07/25/oidc-primer-part-1) and [here](https://oauth.com) are good places to start.
 Look for more links to posts on OIDC and OAuth 2.0 at the end of this post.